crit-tech/LGMRD/obsidian_assets/Readme-5e_Monster_Builder.md

 LGMMBRD is officially pronounced "Lymm Bard".

-## Dice Roller plugin

-Many of the Markdown files assume that you have the [Dice Roller](https://plugins.javalent.com/Dice+Roller/Dice+Roller) plugin installed.
-If you don't have it installed, you can still use the LGMRD, but you won't be able to roll dice directly from the document.

-Dice rolls are inserted before all random tables.

 ## Fantasy Statblocks plugin

 In the Statblocks folder, there are statblocks in a format that can be used with the [Fantasy Statblocks](https://plugins.javalent.com/statblocks) plugin.
 If you don't have it installed, you can still use the rest of the LGMMBRD, but you won't be able to see the statblocks in a nice format.

 These can also be imported into your [Bestiary](https://plugins.javalent.com/statblocks/readme/bestiary#Accessing%20the%20bestiary).

+## Force note view mode by front matter

+Install this plugin to force the view of the content to always be in preview mode.
+The files already have `obsidianUIMode` set to `preview` in the front matter.

 ## Attribution